 Despite that early certainty, the path wasn’t always straightforward.

-Like many artists, Rebecca wrestled with practical concerns about making a living.
+Like many artists, Rebekah wrestled with practical concerns about making a living.
 She shifted from painting to illustration during university, earned a master’s degree in photography, and eventually found herself working in creative roles for major brands including Ralph Lauren.

 Learning Creativity Through Corporate America